 At the end of 2018, nothing has come to ConvaTec’s attention through the processes above that would warrant an “onsite” audit focused on trafficking and modern slavery to be conducted.

 ConvaTec is committed to an environment where open, honest communications are the expectation, not the exception.
 ConvaTec wants its employees to feel comfortable in approaching their supervisor or management in instances where the employee believes violations of policies or standards have occurred, including in relation to trafficking or slavery issues.

-In situations where the employee prefers to place a report in confidence, the employee is encouraged to use a helpline, hosted by a third party hotline provider, EthicsPoint.
-This helpline is available in the majority of those countries where ConvaTec has a direct presence.
-The employee is encouraged to submit reports relating to violations stated in the ConvaTec Code of Ethics and Business Conduct, as well as ask for guidance related to policies and procedure.
+However, in situations where the employee prefers to place a report in confidence, the employee is encouraged to use a helpline, hosted by a third party hotline provider, EthicsPoint.
+This helpline is available in all countries where ConvaTec has a direct presence.
+Employees are encouraged to submit reports relating to violations stated in the ConvaTec Code of Ethics and Business Conduct, as well as ask for guidance related to policies and procedure.
+Where there may be restrictions on confidential or anonymous employee reporting, employees are directed to an internal ConvaTec resource to help review and resolve any reports of concern.
 This would include issues relating to trafficking and slavery.

 On ConvaTec’s external facing commercial website there is also access for our employees and third parties to the ConvaTec Compliance Helpline, where issues relating to trafficking and slavery could be brought to ConvaTec’s attention.